caojin0321/caojin0321/README.md

-## Hi, I'm Jose 👋
+## Hi, I'm Calvin 👋

 Passionate about building AI projects and integrating them into the modern world.

-Come join us at Yuri AI!
+Come join us at Yoob AI!